1981 United Kingdom local elections

 Local elections were held in the United Kingdom in May 1981.

+Results

 The results were a mid-term setback for the Conservative government, which lost 1,193 seats, leaving them with 10,545 councillors.
 The projected share of the vote was more respectable for the government, however: Labour 41%, Conservatives 38%, Liberals 17%.
 This was in spite of opinion polls showing a much wider Labour lead over the Conservatives.
 These were the first elections to be contested by Labour under the leadership of Michael Foot, who had succeeded James Callaghan in late 1980.

 Elections took place for the county councils and the Greater London Council, which elected 50 Labour councillors, 41 Conservatives and 1 Liberal.

 In terms of the county councils, changes in party control were as follows;